Beluki/Yava/README.md

 Here are all the available specifications for a section:

-* `path`: where the files for this folder are located in the filesystem.
+* `path`: Where the files for this folder are located in the filesystem.
 Required.

-* `executable`: what program to use to launch the files.
+* `executable`: What program to use to launch the files.
 Required.

-* `extensions`: a list of extensions to filter the files with, comma separated.
+* `extensions`: A comma-separated list of extensions to filter the files with.
-   Optional (Yava will display all files by default).
+   Optional: Yava will display all files by default.
 Example: `zip, 7z, smc`

 * `parameters`: additional command-line arguments to add to the executable.
    Optional: `"%FILEPATH%"` by default.
 Example: `"%FILEPATH%" --video fullscreen`